This fresh cranberry smoothie has a sweet, tangy flavor that is totally refreshing in the morning!

 A cup of raw cranberries contains 0.39 g of protein, 0.13 g of fat, 12.20 g of carbohydrates, 4.6 g of dietary fiber and 4.04 g of natural sugars, primarily in the form of glucose and fructose.
 Cranberries are low in salt, low in fat, high in fiber and cholesterol-free.
 With a reasonable 194 calories per cup, cranberries are a dieter’s ally; their abundant level of fiber can create a feeling of fullness and help prevent overeating.
 Cranberries are a good source of potassium, offering up 85 mg per cup; this essential mineral is vital to maintaining stable blood pressure.
 They also provide healthy amounts of antioxidant vitamin C — with 13.3 mg per cup — as well as 0.36 mg per cup of manganese, a trace mineral that helps the body produce superoxide dismutase, a potent antioxidant.
+(Source)

 So this year, I’m determined to make a lot more recipes using fresh cranberries.
 Because one thing I’m learning in this long but educational quest for health is that the more nutritious your food is, the better your body functions.
 If every bite you put in your mouth is packed with as many good-for-you nutrients as possible, you can’t help but feel great!

-- 1 cup canned, light coconut milk
+- 1 cup light coconut milk (canned)

-- 1/3 cup sliced, raw zucchini
+- 1/3 cup zucchini (raw, sliced for measuring)

 - 1 cup whole, fresh cranberries

-- 1/4 teaspoon allspice
+- 1/4 tsp. ground allspice